apigee/apigee-devportal-kickstart-drupal/README.md

 ## Module status

 The core functionality of this module is in active development.
-The features and functionality will be changing as we continue work.
+The features and functionality will evolve as the project grows.

 We encourage you to download and evaluate the module, and to use our [GitHub issue queue](https://github.com/apigee/apigee-devportal-kickstart-drupal/issues) to give feedback, ask questions, or log issues.

-## Planned features
+## Backlog items
-* **Demonstration theme & content:** Demonstration content with the look and feel of a branded developer portal
+* **Kickstart theme & content:** Starting content with the look and feel of a branded developer portal
-* **API Documentation:** Example of API documentation published on site using OpenAPI specifications
+* **API Documentation:** API documentation rendered from OpenAPI specifications
 * **Apigee Edge configuration:** The ability to configure the site to an Apigee organization during installation
 * **Blog and Forums:** Demonstration of a blog and forum on the developer portal to communicate with developers